Course Description

 Contents and Objectives:

-This course gives an introduction to the philosophies and techniques of Artificial Intelligence, as well as to symbolic computing using the LISP language.
+This course gives an introduction to the philosophies and techniques of Artificial Intelligence.
 AI techniques have become an essential element in modern computer software and are thus essential for a successful career and advanced studies in computer science.
 Students successfully completing this course will be able to apply a variety of techniques for the design of efficient algorithms for complex problems.
+Topics covered in this course include search algorithms (such as breadth-first, depth-first, A*), game-playing algorithms (such as Minimax), knowledge and logic reasoning, planning methods (such as STRIPS and Partially Ordered Planner), probabilistic reasoning, and machine learning.

 Prerequisites: